isblab/hdac/README.md

 3. Obtain domainwise precision using [PrISM](https://doi.org/10.1093/bioinformatics/btac400).

 ### Results

 For the simulations, the [results](results/) directory consists of a subdirectory for each complex comprising of -
 * `contact_maps` : Directory containing of the contact map for the component proteins of the complex.
-* `cluster.0` : Directory containing sampcon output for the largest cluster.
+* `models_and_densities` : Directory containing sampcon output for the largest cluster.
 * `prism` : Directory containing the PrISM output.
 * `xl_violations` : Directory containing the logs for crosslink violations.